 There is no point in creating a constitution, by-laws, policies and procedures if no-one knows what they are.
 Upload these documents to your club website so that all members can access them.

 Give the committee the authority under the club’s constitution to handle the day to day affairs of the club, including making decisions, finances, policies and procedures.

 Focus on activities – not committee meetings.
 The committee should meet the absolute minimum times per year that is needed to organise the club program and fulfill its legal requirements.
-Under new Incorporated Associations law it is permissible to hold electronic meetings e.g. skype, conference calls and committee voting by email.
+Under new Incorporated Associations law it is permissible to hold electronic meetings e.g. Skype, Zoom, conference calls and committee voting by email.

 Design the committee structure around roles.
 Don’t have inactive ‘ordinary’ committee members.
 Each committee member should have a defined purpose and role.
 You may need to change the constitution to do this.

 Ensure that committee members change regularly by limiting the number of times a member can stand for a particular role.
 This prevents stagnation and burnout and brings fresh ideas onto the committee agenda.